status-im/nim-chronos/README.md

 procedure.
 At this point, control will be handled to the event loop until that future is completed.

+Future completion is tested with `Future.finished()` and is defined as success, failure or cancellation.
+This means that a future is either pending or completed.

+To differentiate between completion states, we have `Future.failed()` and `Future.cancelled()`.

 ### Dispatcher

 You can run the "dispatcher" event loop forever, with `runForever()` which is defined as: